 Usage, composition, vocabulary, and American literature are integrated into a one-year college prep program.
 Mastery of standard language conventions is stressed in this course.
 Composition is taught as a process with various types of writing characteristics.
 Vocabulary is taught both as part of the selections and as a separate entity.
-American literature is studied
+American literature is studied chronologically.
+Students write and deliver grade-appropriate oral and multimedia presentations.

-English 11 AP Language and Composition (E10560)
+English 11 AP Language and Composition (E10560) 2 semesters, 2 credits